One App for your 11+ Music Aptitude Test (MAT) Preparation

 Here is a brief description of the 4 main sections that are frequently used across State Grammar schools :

-As mentioned before, some state schools may include a couple of additional sections in the Stage 1 test, which will not be listed here.
-The Stage 1 music test is usually held after school.
+As mentioned before, some state schools may include a couple of additional sections in the Stage 1 test, which are not listed here.

 All successful and unsuccessful applicants who attend Stage 1 of the music test will know their results within a week and if successful, they will be invited to Stage 2 of the Music Aptitude Test.